 Not all recipes from the “River Cottage Veg” cookbook by Hugh Fearnley-Whittingstall were a huge success though…

-This creamy and spicy mushroom/coconut milk/peanut dip is normally served cold at Cambodian weddings.
-According to Hugh it was also nice to serve hot with some rice, so we decided to make it a supper for the grownups.
+This creamy and spicy mushroom/coconut milk/peanut dip is typically served cold at Cambodian weddings.
+According to Hugh, it is also lovely to serve hot with some rice, so we decided to make it a supper for the grownups.
 I found a digital version of the recipe for you on the River Cottage site.

 What worked and what didn’t:

 Well, this one sure isn’t a looker.
 It is even safe to say that it one of the visually least appealing dishes I ever made.

 When I posted the above picture to some of my friends, I got the following reaction: “Sounds nice, but it looks like an “after” picture”….